Packages & Blueprints

 {% hint style="info" %}

-You can also use `bricks.yaml` format, which has the same fields but uses YAML syntax.
+You can also use `bricks.yaml` (or `bricks.yml`) format, which uses YAML syntax with slightly different field names (`inputs` instead of `props`, `outputs` instead of `outs`).
 If both files exist, `bricks.yaml` takes priority.

 {% endhint %}